LoneSalmon/Active-Directory/README.md

 ___

-- We will start off by manually running DSADD commands so we could get familiar with them.
+- We will start off by manually running DSADD commands so we can get familiar with them.
 -

 <div align="center">